BencsikMD/CS410CourseProject/README.md

 ## Free Topic

-The goal was to classify news headlines and/or articles as either having positive or negative sentiment using the increase or decrease of the market price as the model's label.
+The goal was to use existing tool kits to classify news headlines and/or articles as either having positive or negative sentiment using the increase or decrease of the market price as the model's label.

+The main tool kit chosen was TensorFlow.
+This project is an explanation and example of the usage of the TensorFlow API.

 ## Overview